Plavit/Plavit/README.md

 ## Some basic information about me 🤔
 ### Work 💼
-- 🤖 Currently I am the CTO at Vizgard, an award-winning and venture-backed start-up building a "toolkit" of computer vision capabilities to augment surveillance, unmanned and counter-unmanned platforms.
+- 🤖 Currently I am the CTO at [__Vizgard__](https://www.vizgard.com), an award-winning and venture-backed start-up building a "toolkit" of computer vision capabilities to augment surveillance, unmanned and counter-unmanned platforms.
+We are working on projects with several NATO armed forces and also the European Space Agency.
 - 💻 I have 7+ years of work experience in tech and management consulting.
 I am currently not considering new work offers<!--, [let me know your proposals 💌](mailto:marek.szeles@eforce.cvut.cz)-->.
    - Over 3 years at the Boston Consulting Group finishing as an IT Specialist and technical consultant, later recruited by a client
    - In the following 2 years, I have been overseeing an IT transformation at a major pharma company, ex-BCG client